Department of Agriculture

 - Crop Insured

 Pecan trees are insurable in Alabama, Arkansas, Florida, Georgia, Kansas, Louisiana, Mississippi, Missouri, New Mexico, Oklahoma, South Carolina, and Texas.
 For pecan trees to be insured, at a minimum they must be adapted to the area, grown in a commercial orchard for the purpose of producing pecans intended to be sold for human consumption, and have the potential to produce a yield typical of a healthy tree.
-A minimum number of acres that can be insured will be specified in the Special Provisions of your insurance policy.
+A minimum number of acres in an orchard is required for insurability and is specified in the Special Provisions of your insurance policy.

 - Causes of Loss